cnorling/norling.io/content/post/latex-resume/index.md

 }
 ```

-Now I'll wrap the job environment in the inverted infobox
+Now I'll wrap the job environment in the inverted infobox.

 ```latex
 \newenvironment{job}[3]{